ZachEngstrom/pihole/README.md

    - `scp PI_USER_NAME@PI_IP_ADDRESS:pihole.log ./`
 - Watch the *pihole.log* in real time as the update script is running (typically used when manually intiating the update script)
    - `tail -f pihole.log`
+- Use [crontab.guru](https://crontab.guru/) if you'd like to adjust when your cron jobs run.

 ## Ad Lists